RSS to Email: Best Services in 2026 (Free + Paid)

 |---|---|---|---|

-This post covers a shortlist of the best tools, free-plan clarity, and setup steps that avoid inbox chaos โ all in one place.
+This post covers a shortlist of the best tools, free-plan clarity, and setup steps that avoid inbox chaos — all in one place.
+Looking for the reverse — turning newsletters into a feed?
+See email-to-RSS.
 For deeper context, see our guide on RSS vs email newsletters and the practical implementation path via how Readless works.

-- Most tools offer a free tier, but limits on sources and features vary widely โ always check current pricing.
+- Most tools offer a free tier, but limits on feeds, frequency, and features vary widely — always check current pricing.

 - A single daily digest workflow often beats juggling multiple feeds, folders, and inboxes.